Skip to content

 a.
 In the left navigation bar, click the Models+endpoints page.

-A list of available deployed models are displayed.
+A list of available deployed models is displayed.

 List of deployed models